m-bain/clip-hitchhiker/README.md

 # A Clip-Hitchhiker's Guide to Long Video Retrieval

-Implementation of query-scoring in the [Clip-Hitchhiker](https://arxiv.org/abs/2205.08508)technical report, Bain et al., Arxiv 2022.
+Implementation of query-scoring in the [Clip-Hitchhiker](https://arxiv.org/abs/2205.08508) technical report, Bain et al., Arxiv 2022.

 *N.B.: This paper was unfortunately rejected from ECCV 2022, and we decided not to re-submit and instead work on other things.
 Nonetheless, I release the code and ArXiv paper, in case you might find some of the ideas and code in the work useful.*